named-data/ndn-traffic-generator/README.md

 Traffic Generator For NDN (ndn-traffic-generator)
 =================================================

-This tool is designed to generate interest and data traffic in an NDN network.
+This tool is designed to generate Interest and Data traffic in an NDN network.
 The client and server tool accept traffic configuration files which can be used to specify the pattern of NDN traffic that is required to be generated.
 Sample configuration files are provided which include instructions on how